Hunting Giraffe, Kalahari.’ Author of work: Lulu Farini. via National Archives

 During your current search, have you had any of the following experiences:

-Submitted an application and got no response√ Happened more than once
+• Submitted an application and got no response √ Happened the majority of the time or always

-Withdrawn an application before the offer stage √ Not Applicable
+• Withdrawn an application before the offer stage √ Happened once

 If you’ve turned down an offer (or offers), why?